 Averoigne and Its Malcontents.
 Inpatient Press, a small publisher in New York, has produced a trade paperback of Clark Ashton Smith’s stories set in Averoigne, a medieval French province haunted by vampires and sorcerers.
 Even better, they’ve published it in the style of the Ballantine Adult Fantasy series from the early 1970s, with the line’s distinctive art and minimalist typography.
 Ballantine editor Lin Carter published four books of Smith’s work in the series and planned a fifth — Averoigne — but the series was canceled before the book could appear anywhere except the Sandman’s library shelf.

 For years I’ve chronicled various attempts to produce the missing fifth volume.
-In 1995, publisher Donald M. Grant began advertising a hardback edition edited by Ron Hilger, but that book remained vaporware.
+In 1995, publisher Donald M. Grant began advertising a hardback edition edited by Ron Hilger, but for decades that book remained vaporware.
 It finally appeared 21 years later, published by Centipede Press as an expensive collector’s edition that ran only 200 copies.
 Hilger says a paperback version is forthcoming from Hippocampus Press, release date TBD.
 Meanwhile in June, Pickman’s Press published their own e-book collection of the stories.

 Hilger is none too happy about the Inpatient Press paperback, labeling it a “pirate edition,” an “illegal publication,” and a “fraud” because it wasn’t authorized by Smith’s estate, which is operated by Smith’s stepson.
 Inpatient informed me, however, that the book is perfectly legal — they used the Weird Tales versions of the stories, which are in the public domain.